mrscee/cloud-engineering-journal-2026/logs/week-02/week-02.md

 Template → Stack → Provision → Validate → Delete

-The lab just provided the **baseline** — the deeper understanding came from asking questions about how DynamoDB works behind the scenes (schema, billing modes, storage, durability, and cost).
+The lab just provided the baseline; the deeper understanding came from asking questions about how DynamoDB works behind the scenes (schema, billing modes, storage, durability, and cost).

 ---